 NORWOOD ACTION GROUP

-Jane Pickard (chair), Anne Orange (minutes), Richard Moore, Clover Williams, Rod Brown
+Jane Pickard (minutes), Anne Orange (chairing), Richard Moore, Pat Fisher, Jeff Avis, Clover Williams

 Apologies for absence.